sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 "working", but rather for "training" in the United States.
 Remember, you're just a poor little intern *training* in the United States!

-I prefer keeping all the above as a digital copy in my Dropbox/Google Docs so I have instant access to them just in case I lose anything.
+Some prefer keeping all the above as a digital copy in my Dropbox/Google Docs so they have instant access to them just in case I lose anything.

 If you are US citizen, some of the above do not apply to you.
 Make sure that you have your US passport, and health insurance card and boarding pass.